- What is a token approval?

 - Additional resources

 Understanding what they are and how to interpret their meaning is an important part of staying safe in web3.
-The challenge is that much of the information displayed on these screens is either not designed to be human-readable--the long hexadecimal numbers we recognize as account or contract addresses being a prime example--or, at best, is difficult to decipher.
+The challenge is that much of the information displayed on these screens is either not designed to be human-readable—the long hexadecimal numbers we recognize as account or contract addresses being a prime example—or, at best, is difficult to decipher.

 Token approvals are among the most common of the transaction types you'll encounter, and are a vital area to clue up on.
 In web3, and especially with a self-custodial wallet like MetaMask, you're firmly in control and hold ultimate responsibility for everything you do.
-That's why it's critical you know exactly what you're signing up to when you confirm token approvals.
+That's why it's critical you know exactly what you're signing up for when you confirm token approvals.